brunoroque06/brunoroque06.github.io/README.md

 # Personal Website
-The Website is the following: BrunoRoque06.GitHub.io .
+The link is the following: https://BrunoRoque06.github.io .

 It contains information about myself and about my side projects.